jssql1234/docs-sqlpay/docs/usage/leave/faq.md

 slug: /usage/leave/faq
 tags: ["SQL Payroll", "FAQ", "Leave"]
 ---
+## Leave Count for Approved by Both Managers
-## Both managers have approved the same leave submitted from same employee.
+### 1. Both managers have approved the same leave submitted from same employee.
 How many leave will be taken?

 - **Example**